AnaliaRio/AnaliaRio/README.md

-- 🔭 I’m currently working on getting better and better.
+- 🔭 I’m working as as a front-end developer.

-- 🌱 I’m currently learning a little bit of everything.
+- 🌱 I’m currently learning Angular, Typescript and Python.

-- 🤔 I’m looking for help with booking my first gig.

 - 💬 Ask me about yoga, nutrition or origami.